About me - Stephen Walters

 Read my Principles of Investment and of Risk Management here

 A first meeting usually lasts about 90 minutes.
-We become acquainted and confer about how we might work together on whatever project's live for you.
+We become acquainted and confer about how we might work together on whatever project is live for you.
 I don’t ask you to pay for that session.
 I invite you to window-shop freely.
-If you decide I’m not the right person with whom to begin a long-term financial planning relationship, I won’t feel any sense of rejection.
+If you decide I’m not the right person with whom to begin a long-term financial planning relationship, I won’t take umbrage.

 - Since 1990 still some clients retain me; so inter-generational planning has become important.

 - The internet supports self-managed investment, and I coach that.

 - Exchange Traded Funds [ETF] became available to UK retail investors in 2004: I began specialising in them in 2007.

 - New pension rules have given fresh relevance to small self-administered pension schemes [SSAS]: I bring them to the attention of family firms.